Radiography Technical Standards

 The technical standards as stated here reflect performance abilities that are necessary for a student to successfully complete the requirements of the Radiography curriculum.
-It should be noted that under the Americans with Disabilities Act “A qualified person with a disability is one who can perform the essential function of a job with or without reasonable accommodation.”
+Under the Americans with Disabilities Act, "A qualified person with a disability is one who can perform the essential function of a job with or without reasonable accommodation."
 Please read the standards carefully and seek clarification if necessary.
 According to the nature of the work required in Radiography, the student must be able to meet the following standards:

 |Technical Standard||Examples of Activities/Behaviors (not all inclusive)|

 |Physical Ability - the ability to perform some physical act||